Ayham-0010/Post-Deltalake-Batch-ETL/README.md

 * Downstream Consumption

-Stored Delta tables can be queried with Spark SQL, connected to BI tools, or used to train ML models.
+Stored Delta tables will be queried with Spark SQL, the denormalization pipelines to prepare them for efficient indexing in opensearch.